CesiumGS/cesium/Documentation/Contributors/PresentersGuide/README.md

 Things that are obvious to you are often not obvious to them.

 Focus less on details, and instead **focus on providing context**, especially at the start of your talk.
-Otherwise, you will loose the audience the moment they [can't see the forest for the trees](http://www.urbandictionary.com/define.php?term=can%27t+see+the+forest+for+the+trees).
+Otherwise, you will lose the audience the moment they [can't see the forest for the trees](http://www.urbandictionary.com/define.php?term=can%27t+see+the+forest+for+the+trees).

 ## Tell a Story